 Dogs howl at night primarily due to instinctive communication, environmental triggers, or social needs.
 It can also signal medical issues or anxiety, especially in senior or breed-prone dogs.

-Dogs retain wolf-like communication behaviors.
+Dogs retain wolf-like communication behaviours.
 Certain breeds, including Siberian Huskies, Alaskan Malamutes, Beagles, and Bloodhounds, are genetically predisposed to vocalize at night.

 Nighttime offers fewer distractions, and sound travels farther, making it natural for dogs to howl in response to distant sounds.
 Some dogs may also sleep at your feet, which can make you more aware of their nighttime movements and howling.